Upgrade overview

 |

-The standard approach for upgrading installed Operators on OpenShift is documented at Upgrading installed Operators.
+The standard approach for upgrading installed Operators on OpenShift Container Platform is documented at Upgrading installed Operators.

 In general, Project Quay supports upgrades from a prior (N-1) minor version only.
 For example, upgrading directly from Project Quay 3.0.5 to the latest version of 3.5 is not supported.
 Instead, users would have to upgrade as follows: